 In recent years, a series of papers have provided empirical evidence for the importance of the ideas put forward in the theoretical literature on monetary/fiscal policy interaction.
 Davig and Leeper (2006) study the implications of regime changes in the policy mix in a calibrated New Keynesian model.
-Bianchi and Ilut (2017) estimate a model with regime changes in the monetary/fiscal policy mix and link the high inflation of the 1960s-1970s to shocks to longterm spending combined with a Fiscally-led regime.
+Bianchi and Ilut (2017) estimate a model with regime changes in the monetary/fiscal policy mix and link the high inflation of the 1960s-1970s to shocks to long-term spending combined with a Fiscally-led regime.
 Bianchi and Melosi (2017) argue that the possibility of a return to such regime can explain the lack of deflation in the aftermath of the Great Recession.
-Leeper, Traum, and Walker (2017) find that the size of fiscal multipliers depends on the policy mix in place.
+Leeper, Traum, and Walker (2017) find that the size of fiscal multipliers depends on the policy mix.
 Eusepi and Preston (2012) show that imperfect knowledge breaks Ricardian equivalence, making the scale and composition of the public debt relevant for inflation dynamics.
 Hall and Sargent (2011) argue that, historically, most of U.S. debt stabilization has been achieved through a combination of growth, revaluation effects, and low real interest rates, as opposed to fiscal adjustments.
+Kliem, Kriwoluzky, and Sarferaz (2016) study inflation dynamics for Italy, Germany, and the US and show that switches in the monetary/fiscal policy mix can account for observed differences in the evolution of the low-frequency relationship between the fiscal stance and inflation.
+In a recent opinion piece, Barro (2022) reaches a similar conclusion to the one proposed in this paper: The post-pandemic inflation can be understood as a realignment in prices necessary to stabilize the large pandemic increase in the fiscal burden.
+Bianchi, Fisher, and Melosi (2021), a brief paper written right after the implementation of the ARPA, showed that it was hard for standard Phillips curve models to predict any significant increase in inflation unless private sector's beliefs were to adjust owing to the need to stabilize the growing fiscal imbalance.